 Yes, but you can only import dogs, cats, rabbits, horses and some types of birds.
 No insects, reptiles, or fish are allowed.
 You’ll need to arrange an import permit and other paperwork.

-On arrival in Australia, your pet will also need to quarantine for a minimum of 10 days, costing a minimum of $2,000.
+On arrival in Australia, your pet will also need to quarantine for a minimum of 10 days, costing a minimum of AUD $2,000.
 They will also need to be microchipped and will undergo a Rabies test.

 Something important that you need to be aware of is that your pet will only be permitted to fly directly into Melbourne, they cannot tranship internally in Australia.
 They will not be permitted to fly in the cabin with you either.
+Read more on moving abroad with pets in our handy guide.

 About 1st Move International